Alternative Personnel Practices

 Defense Department Research Laboratory Projects

-Separate from the Chapter 47 demonstration project authority is authority for the Defense Department to conduct similar types of tests at its research laboratories, in a program called the Science and Technology Reinvention Laboratory project.
+Separate from the Chapter 47 demonstration project authority is authority for the Defense Department to conduct similar types of tests in a program called the Science and Technology Reinvention Laboratory project.
 These authorities mirror in many ways the tests under Chapter 47.
 Typical features of these projects include pay banding, a pay-for-performance system, special hiring and appointment authorities, employee development emphasis, and revised reduction-in-force procedures.

 Permanent Demonstration Projects